-This year’s Tinkuy – held from 8 to 13 November 2917 in Cusco, Peru – was the third international textile conference of its kind.
-Tinkuy is a Quechua word or „gathering“.
+This year’s Tinkuy – held from 8th to 11th November 2917 in Cusco, Peru – was the third international textile conference of its kind.
+The event was organized by the Centro de Textiles Tradicionales del Cuso and Andean Textiles Art, two NGO´s.
+Tinkuy is a Quechua word for „gathering“.
 The first Tinkuy was organized 2010 in Urubamba, the Sacred Valley and brought together weavers from across the Americas.
 It was such a success that plans were made to make Tinkuy a regular event.
-The second Tinkuy was held in 2013 in Cusco, Peru bringing together 500 textile artists and enthusiast from around the world.This year there were about 1200 participants in total with about 600 participants during each of the 4 days of the conference.
+The second Tinkuy was held in 2013 in Cusco, Peru bringing together 500 textile artists and enthusiast from around the world.This year there were about 901 participants in total with about 600 participants during each of the 4 days of the conference.
 These participants came from the Americas, Asia and from Europe; especially from countries where traditional weaving and textile techniques are still alive.
 From Europe there were only 5 participants in total, 2 from Switzerland, 2 from Germany and one from Sweden.
 This will surely change once textile artists and weavers will know what to expect from this conference.

 The program was very rich.
 Starting with a parade of the different traditionally dressed weavers per village or region through the town of Cusco, there were some excellent speakers like Ann Pollard Rowe (curator at The Textile Museum in Washington, responsible fort he collection of Latin American textiles), Ramiro Matos (an anthropologist who has conducted archaeological research in South America, a.o. in Peru), Carmelia Padilla (journalist and author on art, culture, and history), Wade Davis ( Professor of Anthropology), Doris Robles (curator of the famous Museo Amano Foundation), Cristina Bubba (the Bolivian Institute of Social History) and many more.The whole organization was very well planned with simultaneous translation in English, Spanish and Quechua The main lectures took all place in one large lecture hall ( in some other international conferences we often have to run to different halls, missing some interesting lectures when time tables overlap) and a varied program not only directed towards intellectual needs.